Spain off the beaten path: 27 Bucket list-worthy places!

 Seek hidden gems in Spain in a responsible way

 Seeking hidden gems in Spain or any other country comes with a lot of responsibility from you as a traveler.
-It’s important to be conscious about your footsteps and the impact you have on any destination.
+It’s important to be conscious of your footsteps and the impact you have on any destination.

-Remember to respect the locals as you go, talk with them, ask them for recommendations and let them tell you their stories.
+Remember to respect the locals as you go, talk with them, ask them for recommendations, and let them tell you their stories.
 Spending time with the locals is often one of the greatest travel experiences and one of the most memorable benefits of sustainable tourism both for you and for them.

 If you get really off the beaten path, take an evaluation if you really need to tag the location of that beautiful natural spot you accidentally found.
 If you have a few thousand followers that go there after you and keep spreading a photo to their in total millions of followers and so on, this little secret place could be seriously destroyed.
 Just think about it.
 Is it worth it?